Cedar Point

-Cedar Point is a 364 acre amusement park located on a Lake Erie peninsula in Sandusky, Ohio, United States, owned and operated by Six Flags.
-It opened in 1870 and is considered the second-oldest operating amusement park in the US behind Lake Compounce.
-Prior to the merger with Six Flags in 2024, Cedar Point served as the "flagship park" of the Cedar Fair amusement park chain and hosted the corporate headquarters.
-Known as "America's Roller Coast", the park features 18 roller coasters, which ranks second among amusement parks in North America behind sister park Six Flags Magic Mountain and Canada's Wonderland, each with 19.
+Cedar Point is a 364 acre amusement park located on a Lake Erie peninsula in Sandusky, Ohio, United States.
+Owned and operated by Six Flags, Cedar Point opened in 1870 and is considered the second-oldest operating amusement park in the country behind Lake Compounce.
+It served as the "flagship park" of the Cedar Fair amusement park chain prior to the merger with Six Flags in 2024.
+Known as "America's Roller Coast", the park features 18 roller coasters, which ties for first among amusement parks in North America alongside sister parks Six Flags Magic Mountain and Canada's Wonderland.

 Cedar Point's normal operating season runs from early May until Labor Day in September, which is followed by weekend-only operation through Halloween during an annual event known as HalloWeekends.
 Other amenities and attractions featured within the park include a 1 mi beach, an outdoor water park named Cedar Point Shores, an indoor water park named Castaway Bay, two marinas, and an outdoor sports complex called Cedar Point Sports Center.

 The park has reached numerous milestones over the years, including one in which Cedar Point became the only amusement park in the world with five roller coasters that exceed 200 ft in height – Magnum XL-200, Millennium Force, Valravn, Steel Vengeance, and Top Thrill 2 – as well as the only park with roller coasters in all four height classifications.
 Cedar Point also received the Golden Ticket Award for "Best Amusement Park in the World" from Amusement Today for sixteen consecutive years from 1997 to 2013.
 Among seasonal amusement parks in North America, Cedar Point consistently ranks as the second-most visited behind only Canada's Wonderland, with an estimated 3.44 million visitors in 2022.
-In addition, several of its buildings are listed on the National Register of Historic Places.
+Several of its buildings are also listed on the National Register of Historic Places.